openbci-archive/OpenBCI_NodeJS/README.md

 ### .sntpNow()

-This function gets SNTP time since Jan 1, 1970, if we call this after a successful `.sntpStart()` this time will be sycned, or else we will just get the current computer time, the case if there is no internet.
+This function gets SNTP time since Jan 1, 1970, if we call this after a successful `.sntpStart()` this time will be synced, or else we will just get the current computer time, the case if there is no internet.

 **_Returns_** time since UNIX epoch in ms.